Diet & Weight Loss

 Melissa Groves, RDN, eats her greens daily.
 She explains, “A recent study showed that people who ate at least one serving a day of leafy greens experienced slower cognitive decline than people who didn’t, equating to being 11 years younger!”
 These are the healthiest vegetables you can eat.

 Nutritionists love raspberries, blackberries, strawberries, and blueberries because they’re all rich in fiber and vitamin C, which acts as an antioxidant.
 A recent study found that older adults who get the equivalent of one cup of fresh blueberries every day (they took it in the form of 24 grams of freeze-dried blueberry powder) did better on tests of brainpower than people who got a placebo.
 Talk about brain food!
-Here are other foods that can make you smarter.

 As a nutritionist, I have some avocado every day on toast, as a dip for vegetables, and as a good fat in my desserts.
 Try my Chocolate Avocado Truffles and my Mint Chocolate Avocado Pudding for healthy treats you can feel good about eating.
 Avocados are packed with heart-healthy monounsaturated fat, also known as omega-9s.
 This creamy fruit is also a good source of fiber for healthy digestion.
 Plus, avocados are a good source of vitamin K, a nutrient that’s important for bone health.
+Read up on the 17 best healthy-eating secrets from nutritionists.

 Ines Behrens Kunkel/Shutterstock